 The footprint guy is insistent, based on footprint evidence.
 Montagna thinks that the footprints that he’s seen have been hoaxes.
 It’s all pretty standard stuff, really.
 Zoologists vs cryptozoologists in a nutshell.

 Now we’re at the University of British Colombia’s 1978 conference on Sasquatch.
 This proves that scientists are finally getting off their corduroy upholstered asses and finding Bigfoot.
 Or not.
 I mean, I see a bunch of academics who sound like, well, a bunch of academics, and Peter Byrne’s chatting to them, but the conference didn’t proclaim Bigfoot real.
 Which is something scientific conferences have the authority to do, I guess?
-Anyway, scientists are still sceptical.
+Anyway, scientists are still sceptical, which means they are wrong.

 There’s a little more conference footage, and then we’re looking at Native American masks and totems.
 Proving… ?
 Something, anyway.